Whether you’re looking to maximize muscle gains or improve your body composition and health, resistance exercise is essential to meeting your goals.

 90. Barbell wrist curls

-The barbell wrist curl isolates the posterior, or backside, of the forearm.
+The barbell wrist curl isolates the inside of the forearm that faces your body when standing.

 To perform this movement, grasp an empty or lightly loaded barbell with an overhand grip and curl it up toward your body, keeping your arms straight and moving only your wrists.